xeor/docker-base/README.md

 * `/hooks/supervisord-pre`: Just before we fire up supervisord.
 * `/hooks/supervisord-ready`: Runned after we know that supervisord is ready.
 This hook is triggered from supervisord itself, when it fires the `SUPERVISOR_STATE_CHANGE_RUNNING` event.

 * `/init/setup`: Runs right after `entrypoint-pre`, are there for backwards compatibility and because its easy to remember.
-Note that this file does NOT need to be executable.
-We will make it +x automatically if it exists.

 ## Other files / folders
 * `/tmp/sockets/`: An own folder for `.sock` files, if you need that.
 Eg, to get `overlay`-fs happy (currently no .sock file support - https://github.com/docker/docker/issues/12080).